Middleware & Hooks

 Route-Specific Middleware

-Apply middleware only to specific route patterns:
+Apply middleware only to specific route patterns, or skip middleware on specific routes:

 # Only applies to /api/* routes